Madonna of the Dry Tree: Description

 The representation of the Christ Child is probably derived from Rogier van der Weyden, given the playful attitude and amiable facial expression.
 As Christus may not have had access to Rogier's work, the influence was likely second-hand, perhaps by the intermediary of the paintings of Hans Memling.

 The panel adopts an illustionistic scale, perhaps influenced by van der Weyden's Durán Madonna, in which Mary is placed in an undefined space that seems much smaller than her physical presence.
 Van der Weyden and Christus's figures are similarly larger than scale and cramped within a shallow and sculptural niche.
 They are brightly lit compared to the black background.
 Christus employs trompe-l'œil techniques in a number of passages, creating a three-dimensional effect that adds to the strangeness and disembodied atmosphere.
 These can be most notably seen in the Virgin's hand as it lies below the child's toes, in the orb held in his hands, and in the golden letters hanging from the tree briars.

-X-radiography indicates there were few preparatory underdrawings apart from of a series of ruled lines used to position the figures and surrounding elements within the overall design.
+X-radiography indicates there were few preparatory underdrawings apart from a series of ruled lines used to position the figures and surrounding elements within the overall design.
 The art historian Maryan Ainsworth notes that this is typical of Christus's smaller panels, some of which can be considered miniatures, and compares it to contemporary illuminated manuscripts.